rachanahegde/python-pro-bootcamp-intermediate-projects/README.md

 <h2> Day 27: Mile to Kilometers Converter GUI Project </h2>
 Today, we dived into graphical user interfaces with Tkinter and learned more about function arguments in order to build a unit converter program.

+<h2> Day 28: Pomodoro GUI Application </h2>
+Today, we built a pomodoro app from scratch using Tkinter.
+This is a handy time management tool that uses the pomodoro technique to time each work session (25 mins) and the (5 min) breaks that follow.